jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 Note that when using this constructor form of a match pattern the use of the wildcard `*` is not used.
 You only need list the fields you are interested in and any value is allowed for the fields not listed.
-There is no need to specify with `*` that there are other fields since, unlike with maps, we know the class and what fields exist.
+There is no need to use `*` to specify that there are other fields since (unlike with maps) we know the class and which fields exist.
 It is assumed that if you don't list them you are not interested in them.